10 years of Kawasaki W800 ownership - an honest review

 Only they weren't particularly gleaming.
 And didn't have much chrome.

-So I left the dealership disappointed, and went back to the drawing board.
+So I left the dealership disappointed and went back to the drawing board.
 Save for a Thruxton?
-What about a Royal Enfield?
-I hit the internet and came across the Kawasaki W800 - a bike I had barely heard of.
-Nonetheless it did seem to check a lot of my boxes, so I went down to the local Kawasaki dealership to check it out.
+What about Royal Enfield?
+I hit the net and came across the Kawasaki W800 -a bike I had barely heard of.
+Nonetheless it did seem to check a lot of my boxes, so I went down to the local Kawasaki dealership to investigate.

 Kawasaki W800 - First impressions